Enhancing the Efficiency of Time-Dependent Density Functional Theory Calculations of Dynamic Response Properties: Examples of practical applications

 Finally, to further show an enhancement in the efficiency of the TDDFT modeling of the DSF due to the presented workflow, we show the DSF for Al at $q= 7.75~\textup{~\AA}^{-1}$ at cold ($T=0.025~\rm eV$) and isochorically heated ($T=25~\rm eV$) conditions in Fig.~\ref{fig:al_high}.
 A momentum transfer of $q= 7.75~\textup{~\AA}^{-1}$ corresponds to a back-scattering geometry, where the detector is positioned at an angle greater than $ 90^\circ$ relative to the wavevector of the probing XFEL beam.
 This setup, which measures the so-called Compton feature, enables XRTS diagnostics to be performed without interfering with other diagnostic tools positioned in the forward direction, such as XRD and radiography.

-For $T=25~\rm eV$, we compare the data computed using $10 \times 10 \times 10$ and $18 \times 18 \times 18$ $k$-point grids (both with $\eta=0.5~{\rm eV}$).
-In addition, we show the results obtained by applying the constraints-based SG filtering to the data computed using $10 \times 10 \times 10$ $k$-point grid with $\eta=0.5~{\rm eV}$.
-At $T=25~\rm eV$, we observe that the constraints-based SG filtering allows us to obtain DSF data with the same quality as the simulations applying an $18 \times 18 \times 18$ $k$-point grid, where one can see a sharp and prominent 2s-2p feature and a broad Compton signal overlapping with the L-shell features.
-In this case, this constitutes more than a fivefold speedup, reducing the compute time from $\sim 8.4\times10^4$ to $\sim 1.6\times10^4$ CPU hours.
+For $T=25~\rm eV$, we compare the data computed using $10 \times 10 \times 10$ and $32 \times 32 \times 32$ $k$-point grids (both with $\eta=0.5~{\rm eV}$).
+In addition, we show the results obtained by applying the constraints-based SG filtering to the data computed using $10 \times 10 \times 10$ $k$-point grid and $18 \times 18 \times 18$ $k$-point grid with $\eta=0.5~{\rm eV}$.
+At $T=25~\rm eV$, we observe that the constraints-based SG filtering using $10 \times 10 \times 10$ $k$-point grid allows us to obtain DSF data with the quality comparable to the simulations applying an $32 \times 32 \times 32$ $k$-point grid, where one can see a sharp and prominent 2s-2p feature and a broad Compton signal overlapping with the L-shell features.
+In this case, this constitutes more than a fifty-fold speedup, reducing the compute time from about $\sim 8.8\times10^5$ to $\sim 1.6\times10^4$ CPU hours~\footnote{This corresponds to worse than the ideal cubic scaling with respect to the k-point grid density, due to additional overhead associated with parallelization over 192 nodes with 96 CPUs per node.}.
 In practice, to describe the experimental XRTS measurement for a specific scattering angle, it is necessary to perform calculations for several wavenumbers surrounding the central value in order to account for the finite size of the detector \cite{Gawne_PRB_2024, Gawne_2025}.
 Additionally, the modeling of materials that are laser-heated or shock-compressed requires a series of simulations to consider variations in temperature and density within the target~\cite{doi:10.1063/1.4893146}, and also potentially an even wider range of densities and temperatures for a statistical analysis of the most probable set of conditions~\cite{Kasim_POP_2019}.
-Consequently, the present combination of the $\eta$-convergence test in the imaginary time domain along with constraints-based noise attenuation has the potential for significant savings in computational time, and thereby to facilitate a more rigorous analysis of experimental measurements.
+Consequently, the present combination of the $\eta$-convergence test in the imaginary time domain along with constraints-based attenuation of narrow-band fluctuations has the potential for significant savings in computational time, and thereby to facilitate a more rigorous analysis of experimental measurements.